 - Case Study: Consent for Treatment of an Adolescent: Unaccompanied Adolescents

 - Case Study: Consent for Treatment of an Adolescent: Third-Party Consent

 - Case Study: Parental Access to Adolescent Patient Portals

 - Case Study: Adolescent Health Information: Is it Confidential?

 - Article: Adolescent Health Information Privacy

-The mother of a 15-year-old patient called a pediatrician and asked him to do a drug test on her daughter during an upcoming annual physical, even if the daughter refused to consent to it.
-The mother reported that she had observed behavioral changes that indicated her daughter might be drinking alcohol and using drugs, although the daughter denied substance use.
+The mother of a 15-year-old patient called a family practice physician and asked him to perform a drug test on her daughter during an upcoming annual physical, even if the daughter refused to consent to it.
+The mother reported that she had observed behavioral changes that indicated her daughter might be vaping and using drugs, although the daughter denied substance use.
 The mother planned to have her daughter enter a drug treatment program depending on the results.
-The pediatrician called the Risk Management department to ask if he could comply with the mother’s request.
+The physician called the NORCAL Risk Management department to ask if he could comply with the mother’s request.

 Medical Liability Risk Management Recommendations